healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 *   Indicator Lights and Chime (15%) - **9.0**/10

+The Mueller MV-1100's user-friendliness could use some improvement.
+Firstly, the lid locks are quite problematic as they tend to be unreliable and require a considerable amount of force to securely lock.
+Additionally, the touch-sensitive buttons are overly sensitive and can sometimes misinterpret commands.
+However, despite these concerns, the unit performs well in terms of safety, noise level, and indicator light brightness, making it a solid choice overall.

 ### 5.0 - Ease of Use

+The Mueller's handling is poor due to two issues: the lid and the unreliable control panel.
+As mentioned in the Design section, one side of the lid on our unit doesn't lock in tandem with the other.
+As a result, we always have to double-check to ensure both locks are engaged when we press down on the lid.

 ### 8.0 - Safety & Noise